maxitect/blog/src/posts/2025-04-26_WhenTheMachineStopsLearning.md

 tags: ["machine learning", "neural networks", "debugging", "ai"]
 ---

 Following last week's thoughts on the lean coding style of data scientists, my second week at the Machine Learning Institute has been about debugging neural networks.
-Much like in [E.M.
-Forster's _The Machine Stops_](https://en.wikipedia.org/wiki/The_Machine_Stops) where humanity faces crisis when their life-sustaining technology fails, I experienced the fascinating yet frustrating phenomenon of [model collapse](https://en.wikipedia.org/wiki/Model_collapse) whilst working on a document retrieval system using the [MS MARCO dataset](https://microsoft.github.io/msmarco/).
+Much like in E.M.
+Forster's _The Machine Stops_ where humanity faces crisis when their life-sustaining technology fails, I experienced the fascinating yet frustrating phenomenon of [model collapse](https://en.wikipedia.org/wiki/Model_collapse) whilst working on a search engine system using the [MS MARCO dataset](https://microsoft.github.io/msmarco/).
 When the neural network _stopped learning_, it highlighted not just technical pitfalls, but the iterative nature of machine learning development.

 ## When it all collapses